 Transforming Vacant and Derelict Land

-The taskforce’s Statement of Intent details the actions required to make this happen, at a national level.
-These are:
+The taskforce’s Statement of Intent details the actions required to make this happen:

 - Coordinate priorities for action and align finance and support

 - Use the rich data Scotland has about vacant and derelict sites to promote opportunities for re-use of land

 - Learn through demonstration what changes are needed in regulatory, policy and finance systems

 - Embed a socially responsible corporate culture to prevent future sites being abandoned

 We have published a programme of research and analysis to help better understand the nature of the challenge, the impact of vacant and derelict land on communities, identify potential changes to policy and practice and share experience of successful projects.

 To help communities and decision makers properly assess the impacts of vacant and derelict sites we have created a toolkit alongside a funding table identifying the different sources of funding available for regeneration of derelict sites.